Record-Setting Gateway 2 Approval

 Golden Thread information structured from Day One

 This approach reduces late-stage redesign, eliminates speculative submissions, and allows the BSR to assess schemes efficiently and with confidence.
+The time saving is a consequence—not the aim.

 Deep Expertise in Existing HRBs

 Alongside new-build HRBs, a substantial proportion of our work now sits within the existing occupied HRB sector, where the regulatory risks are often even more complex.
+We are currently acting on a growing portfolio of existing Higher-Risk Buildings, supporting:

 Safety Case Reports